Configuring User Memory

-You can define the structure of user profiles by configuring topics and sub-topics in your config.yaml
+You can define the structure of user profiles by configuring topics and sub-topics in yourconfig.yaml

 file.
 This tells Memobase what kind of information to track.

-There are two primary ways to retrieve and use a user’s memory.
+There are two primary ways to retrieve and use a user’s memory.Method 1: Profile API (Manual Assembly)

 The Profile API returns a structured JSON object containing the user’s profile data.
 You are responsible for formatting this JSON into a string and inserting it into your prompt.
+Key Considerations:- Context Length: Control the token count of the memory context to manage cost and performance.
+Use

 max_token_size

-to set a hard limit and max_subtopic_size
+to set a hard limit andmax_subtopic_size

-to retrieve specific profile sections or prefer_topics
+to retrieve specific profile sections orprefer_topics

-to prioritize the most important information.The Context API returns a pre-formatted string containing both the user’s profile and recent events, ready to be injected directly into your system prompt.
-It uses a template like this:
+The Context API returns a pre-formatted string containing both the user’s profile and recent events, ready to be injected directly into your system prompt.
+It uses a template like this:Flushing the Memory Buffer

 Memobase uses a buffer to collect user interactions.
-A flush
+Aflush

 operation processes this buffer and updates the long-term memory.
 Flushing occurs automatically when: